 - We have implemented “work from home” (WFH) for all offices.
 Anyone must only come to the office if there is a business-critical need, for example in case of incident response.

 - We are implementing this arrangement in order to reduce social exposure and mitigate the risk for our people.
 The latest expert advice encourages physical social distancing in an effort to reduce the speed by which the virus spreads.

 - We have developed work from home guidelines for our employees which cover practical aspects such as ensuring a good flow of information as well as social and mental health elements.

 - Many countries have closed their borders or are enforcing other restrictions which are now impacting free movement in the immediate future.
 Therefore, we are unable to execute all crew changes as planned in most operational areas.

-- So, for the time being we are asking crew to remain on board due to this unprecedented situation.
+- So, for the time being, we are asking the crew to remain on board due to this unprecedented situation.
 This is a decision we have taken with the maximum consideration for the health and well-being of all concerned.

 - Regional conditions and circumstances may vary, and we are taking care of specific considerations.

 - We have established additional administrative and medical (incl. mental health) helplines for our crew.